 - Increasing age

 Your doctor may recommend blood tests, brain scans or other tests to rule out other causes of memory problems.
-But if no apparent cause can be found for your symptoms, your doctor may refer you to a specialist who can help you cope with memory changes.

 Learning to adapt and cope with memory changes may involve:

 - Repetitive exercises to train your brain.
 Memory and thinking exercises may help your brain repair broken circuits that may contribute to chemo brain.

 - Tracking and understanding what influences memory problems.
 Carefully tracking your memory problems may reveal ways to cope.
 For instance, if you become more easily distracted when you're hungry or tired, you could schedule difficult tasks that require extra concentration for the time of day when you feel your best.